-Charlie: Cryptocurrency dealers, such as Coinbase, provide clients the ability to store cryptocurrency in either “wallets” or “vaults.”
+Brian: Cryptocurrency dealers, such as Coinbase, provide clients the ability to store cryptocurrency in either “wallets” or “vaults.”

 Wallets are separate accounts that do not restrict the immediate use of cryptocurrency.
 Vaults are accounts that have additional security features such as an additional password that provide an added layer of security when using cryptocurrency.

 Brian: You will not get a 1099B showing the sale of cryptocurrency but as of 2023 brokers will be required to report transfers of cryptocurrency and other digital assets from broker accounts to non-broker accounts.
 They will also have to report any transfers as a cash transfer for anti-money laundering purposes.

 I plan to purchase Bitcoin.
 What are a few things I should be aware of before I buy?

 Steve: You will need to open a digital wallet to hold your cryptocurrencies.